Instagram is both the best friend and worst enemy of fashion marketers.

-Boasting an army of 200 million users, and with 1.6 billion likes and 60 million photos shared every day, it's a social network that online retailers (particularly those in fashion) would be ill-advised to ignore.
+Boasting an army of 800 million users, it's a social network that online retailers (particularly those in fashion) would be ill-advised to ignore.
 Add to this the fact that beautiful imagery is, in many ways, the lifeblood of successful ecommerce and it's like fashion retailers and Instagram were destined to be besties.

 Apart from one thing.

 Picture this: you're browsing your Instagram feed and up pops a post from a clothes store you follow showcasing a pair of shoes that you kinda like the look of.
 You want to find out more, right?
 But because of Instagram's no link policy, your only option is to go to that brand's website, trawl through the 'shoes' section until you find the shoes in question and then decide whether you want to buy them or not.
 Which all seems like a lot of effort, especially since you're not 100% sold on them, so you give it a miss.

 Instagram sure is difficult to sell from.
 In spite of taking its first steps towards rolling out an ad platform, it's still looking unlikely that a click-through mechanism will appear any time soon.
 And while top-of-the-funnel activities like creating brand awareness may be useful for huge super-brands, for smaller retailers who want to focus on the ROI of their social campaigns, putting time and effort into Instagram can seem like a risky business.
 As a result, many fall into the trap of using Instagram to simply replicate activity on other networks like Pinterest and Twitter rather than coming up with a specific plan of action.

 Below are four really effective Instagram strategies that fashion brands - big and small alike - are using to elevate their Instagram efforts.